EricaLinaG/Emacsn/README.md

 Oh, and take a look at _emacs-profiles-orig.el_.
 It does have a majority of the examples from the Chemacs2 readme.

+### Installation targets

+So far they are all from github.
+Each one needs to specify its piece of the github url, the part that follows github.com/.
+It should also specify an install and an update command and optionally repo flags for the git clone.

+The install command is frequently to run emacs with that profile.
+The update is frequently not needed if it fits the generic case.
+But if it has special accommodations like Doom or Ericas, or less so like Spacemacs those needs can be met.

+The repo flags allow for creating profiles based on different branches in the same repo.

 ## Chemacs

 This system uses [Chemacs2](https://github.com/plexus/chemacs2)